Marquess of Anglesey: Other family members

 Numerous other members of the Bayly and Paget families have gained distinction.
 Charles Paget, youngest son of the first Baron, was a Roman Catholic conspirator.

-The first Earl of the 1784 creation was especially prolific in notable offspring.
-His second son, William Paget, was a Captain in the Royal Navy and Member of Parliament.
+The first earl of the 1784 creation was especially prolific in notable offspring.
+His second son, William Paget, was a captain in the Royal Navy and a Member of Parliament.
 His third son, Sir Arthur Paget, was a diplomat and politician.
 (His son Sir Augustus Berkeley Paget was a diplomat.
 His second son Sir Ralph Paget was also a diplomat.
 Arthur Paget (1839–1924), son of Stewart Paget, eldest son of Sir Arthur Paget, was a vice-admiral in the Royal Navy.)

-The first Earl's fourth son, Sir Edward Paget, was a general in the Army.
+The first earl's fourth son, Sir Edward Paget, was a general in the Army.
 His fifth son, Sir Charles Paget, was a vice-admiral in the Royal Navy.
-His sixth son, Berkeley Paget, sat as Member of Parliament for Anglesey and Milborne Port.
-(He was the father of 1) Frederick Paget, Member of Parliament for Beaumaris, and 2) Leopold Paget, a colonel in the Royal Artillery, whose son Wellesley Paget became a Major-General in the Royal Artillery.)
+His sixth son, Berkeley Paget, sat as a Member of Parliament for Anglesey and Milborne Port.
+(He was the father of 1) Frederick Paget, Member of Parliament for Beaumaris, and 2) Leopold Paget, a colonel in the Royal Artillery, whose son Wellesley Paget became a major-general in the Royal Artillery.)

-The first Marquess also had several notable descendants.
+The first marquess also had several notable descendants.
 His second son, Lord William Paget, was a naval commander and politician.
 His fourth son, Lord Clarence Paget, was a naval commander, politician and sculptor.
 His fifth son, Lord Alfred Paget, was a soldier, politician and courtier.
 (He was the father of (1) Sir Arthur Paget, a general in the Army; (2) Sydney Paget, a racehorse owner; and (3) Almeric Paget, a politician who was created Baron Queenborough in 1918 and who was the father of Dorothy Paget, a racehorse owner, and Olive Paget, a landowner and hostess.)
 His sixth son, Lord George Paget, was a general in the Army.
 Lord Alfred Paget is a descendant, and he was a prominent courtier and politician during the reign of Queen Victoria.